godotengine/godot-docs/classes/class_fogmaterial.rst

 | *Getter*  | get_edge_fade()      |
 +-----------+----------------------+

-Sets the hardness of the edges of the :ref:`FogVolume<class_FogVolume>`.
-A higher number will result in softer edges while a lower number will result in harder edges.
+The hardness of the edges of the :ref:`FogVolume<class_FogVolume>`.
+A higher value will result in softer edges, while a lower value will result in harder edges.

 ----